 Estimated reading time: 7 minutes

-Homesteading in winter is a little more challenging then the other seasons when you live in a cold climate.
+Homesteading in winter can seem a bit more challenging and less rewarding then the other seasons when you live in a cold climate.

-As long as I have been organized in summer and autumn with storing, preserving, freezing and drying homegrown food I should still have enough of my own food to eat.
+As long as you have been organized in summer and autumn with storing, preserving, freezing and drying homegrown food you should have enough of your own food in storage and freezer.

-Since I planted a good amount of hearty greens late summer and covered the area with a heavy duty garden cover I still have some fresh greens to pick in my garden.
+I plant a selection of hearty greens late summer and cover the area with a heavy duty garden cover, that way I still have some fresh greens to pick in my garden.

 A plant Cover Freeze Protection Blanket is truly amazing!
 It provides protection from frost, wind, snow, hail and low temperature in winter.